Introduction

 Importance of DNS

-DNS is a fundamental component of the internet infrastructure, enabling seamless and efficient communication between devices and services.
-By translating domain names into IP addresses, DNS allows users to access websites, send emails, and perform various online activities without needing to remember or manually enter complex numerical addresses.
+DNS is one of the main pillars of the internet’s infrastructure, and it therefore guarantees smooth and fast communication between the various devices and services.
+The translation of domain names into IP addresses is what allows DNS to provide its users with access to websites, sending emails, and engaging in diverse online activities without the need to remember or manually enter complicated numerical addresses.

 Changing DNS Settings on Linksys Velop